 Lemurpalooza is our largest event of the year, and offers the chance to share your love of lemurs with others in a large open house-style experience.
 If you would like to avoid the excitement of a large event and have a guided experience in a smaller group, please consider one of the DLC’s many tour options offered through the Education Department as an alternative way to visit and support us.

 How does my donation help lemurs?
 In 2012, lemurs were named the most endangered mammals on the planet.
 The Duke Lemur Center has been caring for and learning from lemurs for over 50 years.
 More lemurs live at the DLC than anywhere in the world outside of their native Madagascar.
 When you adopt a lemur, you not only help fund the $8,400 per year cost it takes to care for each animal, but also support our work in the U.S., Madagascar, and around the world to study and save these endangered animals.

 What’s included in my $75 donation?
-Each $75 donation includes parking and admission for one vehicle and its occupants at Lemurpalooza on September 21, 2018 as well as the symbolic adoption of a lemur through the DLC’s Adopt A Lemur program.
-You’ll receive regular updates and photos on the animal of your choice, and you don’t have to scoop the poop!
-The animals stay at the DLC, and we do the dirty work.
+Each $75 donation includes parking and admission for one vehicle and its occupants at Lemurpalooza as well as the symbolic adoption of a Black & White Ruffed lemur through the DLC’s Adopt A Lemur program.
+You’ll receive regular updates and photos on a lemur named Halley, and you don’t have to scoop the poop!
+Halley stays at the DLC, and we do the dirty work.

 How will I know my donation was received?
 If you submit your reservation online, you will receive an email from Duke University acknowledging your donation.
-This email will not specifically reference Lemurpalooza, but don't be concerned -- within two weeks, you should receive a second email from the Duke Lemur Center confirming that you are registered for the event.
+This email will not specifically reference Lemurpalooza, but don't be concerned -- within one week, you should receive a second email from the Duke Lemur Center confirming that you are registered for the event.
 There will not be a ticket for the event or for parking but there will be a welcome table where staff will check you in before you enter the event.
 You will also receive an email with event information a few days before the event.

 Can I bring my kids?
 Yes, absolutely!